Norton Deleted Files Without Asking: How to Fix and Prevent It

 1. Recover from Norton’s Quarantine

 When Norton deletes a file, it usually moves it to quarantine first.
 You can safely review and restore it if you’re sure it’s not a real threat.
+Use these steps for how to restore a file Norton deleted:

 Steps to Restore a Quarantined File